Originally published in November 2008; updated May 2023

 First, some background on Canyons of the Ancients National Monument.
 Declared a National Monument in 2000, this unique, federally protected area—176,056 acres—contains the highest known density of archaeological sites in the United States.
-More than 6,000 ancient sites including cliff dwellings, kivas, and rock art have been identified.
+More than 6,000 ancient sites, including cliff dwellings, kivas, and rock art have been identified within its boundaries.

-I’m a museum buff, and this one lets you see the best of the artifacts—which you won’t see in the field.
+I’m an afficionado of both archaeology and museums, and this educational center lets you see and learn about the artifacts—which you won’t see in the field.
 I learned about kivas (ceremonial, subterranean, circular rooms) and how corn was ground by hand with stones.
 I even eye-balled some pottery sherds under a microscope.
 And I marveled at beautifully preserved examples of 900-year-old pottery and tools.

 A 10-minute film, “Visit with Respect,” does just that.
-It outlines rules for preserving ancient sites: Don’t climb on or eat near the ruins, never disturb or remove bits of pottery or rock that you find, and stay on paths.
-It also illustrates how the ruined villages are sacred to today’s Pueblo tribes—Hopi, Acoma, Laguna—who believe the ruins are home to their ancestors’ spirits.
+It outlines rules for preserving ancient sites: Don’t climb on or eat near the ruins, never disturb or remove bits of pottery or rock that you find, and stay on paths so that you don’t accidentally harm the fragile, deserts ecosystem or any artifacts.
+The film also illustrates how the remains of ancient villages are sacred to today’s Pueblo tribes—Hopi, Acoma, Laguna—who believe the ruins are home to their ancestors’ spirits.
 These people ask the spirits’ permission before entering sacred spaces—and offer thanks when they leave.

 We also admired the rocky profile of Sleeping Ute Mountain, a range of peaks resembling a fallen warrior with his arms crossed over his chest.
 He wears a different blanket each season: white in winter, green in spring and summer, and gold in fall.
 The legend says the warrior will someday rise again.

-One note for visitors to Canyons of the Ancients National Monument: there’s no fee to visit, but no water is available, and there are no campgrounds (primitive roadside camping is allowed).
+One note for visitors to Canyons of the Ancients National Monument: there’s no fee to visit, but you should check for camping and campfire restrictions and for weather advisories.
+Be aware that you should travel with your own supply of water and that there are no campground facilities—only primitive roadside camping.

 For more information on the region, visit Mesa Verde Country visitor information bureau.